-1. Issues related directly to a trial or an RFO must be directed to the judicial officer assigned to hear the trial or RFO.
+1. Issues related directly to a trial or an RFO (ex: motions in limine), must be directed to the judicial officer assigned to hear the trial or RFO.

-2. A request for a continuance of a trial or an RFO must be directed to the judicial officer assigned to the case for all purposes.
+2. A request for a continuance of a trial or RFO and a request for reissuance of an RFO must be directed to the judicial officer assigned to the case for all purposes.